Horne v. Department of Agriculture

 Horne v.
 Department of Agriculture, 569 U.S. 513 (2013) ("Horne I"); 576 U.S. 351 (2015) ("Horne II"), is a case in which the United States Supreme Court issued two decisions regarding the Takings Clause of the Fifth Amendment to the United States Constitution.
 The case arose out of a dispute involving the National Raisin Reserve, when a farmer challenged a rule that required farmers to keep a portion of their crops off the market.
-In Horne I the Court held that the plaintiff had standing to sue for violation of the United States Constitution’s Takings Clause.
-In Horne II the Court held that the National Raisin Reserve was an unconstitutional violation of the Takings Clause.
+In Horne I, the Court held that the plaintiff had standing to sue for violation of the United States Constitution’s Takings Clause.
+In Horne II, the Court held that the National Raisin Reserve was an unconstitutional violation of the Takings Clause.

 Background

 National Raisin Reserve

-During the Great Depression raisin prices dropped over 80%.
-Congress reacted by passing the Agricultural Marketing Agreement Act of 1937 ("AMAA").
-The AMAA allowed United States Department of Agriculture ("USDA") to issue marketing orders and agreements holding a portion of harvests in reserve so as to inflate prices.
-Authority to determine the annual portion of "reserve tonnage" raisins that were held by the government and the "free tonnage" raisins that owners may sell on the open market was delegated by USDA to the Raisin Administrative Committee, a body composed of raisin industry representatives appointed by the Secretary of Agriculture.
+During the Great Depression, raisin prices dropped over 80%.
+Congress reacted by passing the Agricultural Marketing Agreement Act of 1937 (AMAA).
+The AMAA allowed the United States Department of Agriculture (USDA) to issue marketing orders and agreements holding a portion of harvests in reserve so as to inflate prices.
+Authority to determine the annual portion of "reserve tonnage" raisins that were held by the government and the "free tonnage" raisins that owners may sell on the open market was delegated by the USDA to the Raisin Administrative Committee, a body composed of raisin industry representatives appointed by the Secretary of Agriculture.
 The raisin reserve regularly collected as much as half of raisins grown, with the raisin reserve being over 30% of total raisins for five out of the ten years between 1997 and 2006.
-The Raisin Committee then sold the reserve raisins on noncompetitive markets for a variety of public purposes such as increasing exports, rewarding favored foreign governments, feeding schoolchildren, or even giving the reserve raisins back to growers if they agreed to cut back their production.
+The Raisin Committee then sold the reserve raisins on noncompetitive markets for a variety of public purposes, such as increasing exports, rewarding favored foreign governments, feeding schoolchildren, or even giving them back to growers if the latter agreed to cut back their production.
 Sale proceeds that remained after funding Raisin Committee operations and subsidizing exporters were returned to the owner of the raisins.
 That amount was sometimes zero.